SINGAPORE — This year’s National Day song, “Everything I Am”, is performed by singing wunderkind Nathan Hartono.

 Nathan, who also goes by his Chinese name Xiang Yang, had been involved in performing at the NDP in previous years.
 The first time he participated in an NDP show was in 2008, where he sang “Where I Belong” as the opening song.

-“I just remember thinking that it would be cool if, instead of being all the way (at the beginning) of the show, one day, I could be like, at the end of the show, singing the theme song.
+“I just remember thinking that it would be cool if, instead of being all the way (at the beginning) of the show, one day, I could be at the end of the show, singing the theme song.
 I didn't really think that 12 years later that worked out.
 So it's surreal in that sense,” Nathan said.

 Nathan is glad for the air-conditioned environment of the venue for this year’s show – the Star Performing Arts Centre in Buona Vista.
 This is the first time the NDP show is being held indoors, thanks to the COVID-19 pandemic requiring a scaling back of the performances.